 If you’re going from Tokyo for a few days, an excellent option is the JR Tokyo Wide Pass.
 This provides unlimited rail travel in the Kanto area for three consecutive days for 10,000yen.
 Kids cost 5,000yen.
 The pass includes the Shinkansen, and is available to anyone with a non-Japanese passport – not just foreign tourists.

 Bus is also a viable option for transport from Tokyo at least, as the journey only takes about 2 hours and 50 minutes.
 Seibu Kosoku Bus (link in Japanese) has 7 buses a day running from the east exit of Ikebukuro Station (on the northwest of the Yamanote Line) and Karuizawa Station.
 The cost is 2,600yen for a one way ticket and 4,600yen for a return.

 Although nowhere near the center (it’s in Kitakaruizawa which is about a 20 minute drive to the north of Karuizawa) Blueberry Youth Guesthouse has reasonably priced rooms.
-They do have a “joining fee” of 3,500yen+tax, but single rooms are available from 4,500yen at off peak times.
-You should be aware that if you venture outside the township, you’ll have real trouble finding anywhere to get meals aside from the occasional convenience store or supermarket.
+They do have a “joining fee” of ¥3,500 plus tax, but single rooms are available from ¥4,500 at off-peak times of the year.

-Another option is AirBnB with private rooms from around 3,300yen.
+Another option is Airbnb with prices for private rooms starting at around ¥3,200.